NotXor2007/cracking_actions/README.md

 #### after this you should get a dist directory where the exe should, simply now copy the lang and the icon and the core directories to the dist dir and leave in the core dir AutoCreator executable and copy to it an external file which is unrar.exe you can get it from the binary release
 ## To Do
 - [ ] add support to multiprocessing to speed up cracking process
-- [ ] add to zip cracker support to Deflate64, PPMd compression methods
+- [ ] add to zip cracker support to PPMd compression method
 - [ ] add AES-256 encryption method support
 - [ ] write the core in a compiled language (FreeBasic)
 - [ ] add language support to console